asad11914/crud/README.md

 # crud

-this is a crud (create,read,update,delete) in Node js and Mysql
+this is a crud (create,read,update,delete) in Node js and Mysql and React